 Cough and Sore Throat

-• Raw Honey– Raw honey really is a fundamental part of the a holistic medicine kit.
-For coughs you can add a spoonful to hot water with a squeeze of fresh lemon and use it for troublesome coughs.
+• Raw Honey– Raw honey really is a fundamental part of a holistic medicine kit.
+For coughs, you can add a spoonful to hot water with a squeeze of fresh lemon and use it for troublesome coughs.

 • Fresh Ginger– A fantastic herb to use for trapped mucus in the lungs and sinus.
-Infuse it in honey to make a delicious and effective syrup for coughs.
+Infuse it with honey to make a delicious and effective syrup for coughs.

-• Raw apple Cider Vinegar– Raw apple cider vinegar is alkalizing for the body.
-Colds and flus love when our bodies are acidic so taking a shot or two of ACV will help make our bodies a more inhospitable environment for germs and bacteria.
+• Raw Apple Cider Vinegar– Raw apple cider vinegar is alkalizing for the body.
+Colds and flu love when our bodies are acidic so taking a shot or two of ACV will help make our bodies a more inhospitable environment for germs and bacteria.
 ACV is also a great expectorant.

 • Essential Oils like peppermint, wintergreen, eucalyptus in the bath, shower, or diffused into the air is a great way to help keep lungs clear.